Anna Wintour: Condé Nast

 Her control over the text is less certain.
 Her staff claim she reads everything written for publication, but former editor Richard Story has claimed she rarely, if ever, reads any of Vogues arts coverage or book reviews.
 Earlier in her career, she often left writing of the text that accompanied her layouts to others; former coworkers claim she has minimal skills in that area.
 Today, she writes little for the magazine save the monthly editor's letter.
 She reportedly has three full-time assistants, but sometimes surprises callers by answering the phone herself.

 1990s

 Under her editorship, the magazine renewed its focus on fashion and returned to the prominence it had held under Vreeland.
-Vogue held its position as market leader against three contenders: Elle; Harper's Bazaar, which had lured away Liz Tilberis, Wintour's most prominent deputy, and Mirabella, a magazine Rupert Murdoch created for Wintour's fired predecessor.
-Her most serious competitor was within the company: Tina Brown, editor of Vanity Fair and later The New Yorker.
+Vogue held its position as market leader against three contenders: Elle; Harper's Bazaar, which had lured away Liz Tilberis, Wintour's most prominent deputy.

-At the end of the decade, another of Wintour's inner circle left to run Harper's Bazaar.
-Kate Betts, seen as Wintour's likely successor, had broadened the magazine's reach by commissioning stories with a more hard-news edge, about women in politics, street culture, and the financial difficulties of some major designers.
-She had also added the "Index" section, a few pages of tips meant to be torn out of the magazine.
-At staff meetings, she earned Wintour's respect as the only person who publicly challenged her.

-The two began to disagree about the magazine's direction.
-Betts felt Vogues fashion coverage was getting too limited.
-Wintour in turn thought that the stories with popular culture angles Betts was assigning were beneath readers, and began pairing Betts with Plum Sykes, whom Betts reportedly detested as a "pretentious airhead".
-Eventually, she left, complaining to The New York Times that Wintour had not even sent her a baby gift.
-Wintour wrote an editor's letter that complimented Betts and wished her well.